DePaul University: Lincoln Park Campus

 DePaul's Lincoln Park Campus (main campus) is the older and larger of the university's two campuses.
 Located on 36 acre in Chicago's historic Lincoln Park neighborhood, this campus offers a traditional university environment.
 Approximately 2,400 students live on campus in DePaul's twelve residence halls.
 Resident Halls Located at the Lincoln Park Campus include Belden-Racine Hall, Ozanam Hall (formerly Clifton-Fullerton), Corcoran Hall, Munroe Hall, Seton Hall, and University Hall.
 DePaul's Lincoln Park Campus also offers other on-campus housing such as apartment-style living for upperclassmen.

 The Lincoln Park Campus is home to the college of Liberal Arts and Social Sciences, The Theatre School, the School of Music, the College of Education, the College of Science and Health, the Schmitt Academic Center, Wish Field, and the John T. Richardson Library.
 Opened in 1992, the library features study and small-group spaces, an automated reference center, a technological help center, and a high-tech Resource Center for Career Development.
-The DePaul Art Museum, founded in 2011, is housed in a 15,000-square-foot building and features a collection of over 3000 objects, including works by Chicago and regional artists, North American and Latin American photography, WPA-era prints, contemporary and traditional West African objects, and Eastern European graphic arts.
+The DePaul Art Museum, founded in 1985, is housed in a 15,000-square-foot building and features a collection of over 3000 objects, including works by Chicago and regional artists, North American and Latin American photography, WPA-era prints, contemporary and traditional West African objects, and Eastern European graphic arts since 2011.
 The museum is free to visit and open to the public.
+In February 2026, the university announced that the DePaul Art Museum would close in June of that year due to declining international enrollment, rising costs, and other financial troubles.

 Completed in 2002, the Student Center is a central meeting place for students.